Nissan ex-boss Ghosn’s new lawyer questions handling of case

-TOKYO (AP) — The newly appointed star defender for former Nissan chairman Carlos Ghosn says he believes the case against his client does “not meet international standards.”
+TOKYO (AP) — The newly appointed star defender for former Nissan chairman Carlos Ghosn said Wednesday that he believes the case against his client does “not meet international standards” and could scare international businesses away from Japan.

-Junichiro Hironaka also said Wednesday that he believed Ghosn’s trial on charges of falsifying financial reporting and breach of trust might not begin until after the summer.
+Junichiro Hironaka, who was appointed part of Ghosn’s defense team last week, also said he believes his trial might not get underway until after the summer.

-Speaking to reporters at a conference room in downtown Tokyo, Hironaka said the defense team was still working out its strategy.
-That could mean months more of detention for Ghosn, who headed Nissan for almost two decades before his arrest on Nov.
-19.
+That could mean months more of detention for the Brazilian-born French auto-industry veteran, who has twice sought and failed to gain release on bail after his Nov.
+19 arrest.

-Hironaka refused to say if Ghosn will try, for a third time, to gain release on bail.
-He said he viewed the case as a chance to improve Japan’s legal system and human rights.
+Hironaka said his gut feeling is that Ghosn, the former head of the Renault-Nissan-Mitsubishi Motors alliance, is innocent of all charges against him.
+In court and in interviews, Ghosn has insisted he is innocent and said he wants to fight the case in court.

 Most Read Business Stories